dpsenner/mqtt-presentation/src/PRESENTATION.md

 ## MQTT: payload

-* Payload can be any array of bytes up to ~256Mb
+Payload can be any array of bytes up to ~256Mb:

 * Picture data
 * Video frame
 * JSON
 * protobuf
+* Headers and payloads of another protocol
 * ...

 ## MQTT: encoding information